alldritt/AppleScriptLibraries/README.md

 ## MarkdownLib

 MarkdownLib is a library which converts `rich text` within a `Text Suite` compatible application (e.g. `TextEdit`, [OmniOutliner](https://www.omnigroup.com/omnioutliner) and others) into Markdown.
-This is a fairly rudimentary conversion to Markdown, but it serves me needs.
+This is a fairly rudimentary conversion to Markdown, but it serves my needs.

 ### Installation